TobiasHennig/loki-nativescript-adapter/README.md

-# Loki NativeScript Adapter
+# Loki NativeScript adapter

-> A Loki Adapter for NativeScript apps.
+> A Loki adapter for NativeScript apps.

 ## What is Loki